mondrian-framework/mondrian-framework/README.md

 ### Build functions

-In this first example, we’re creating a simple registration function using the Mondrian framework.
-The function takes an email and password as input and returns a JSON web token as output:
+In our first example, we'll guide you through creating a registration function using the Mondrian framework.
+This function, written in TypeScript, accepts an email and password as input and outputs a JSON web token:

 ```typescript
 import { model } from '@mondrian-framework/model'